ladjs/frappe/Readme.md

 Donations are appreciated and will support free and open source projects.

-Instead of requiring you to pay to unlock some annoying "license" jargon pop-ups, or making this only available through the Mac App Store, I made it free; so please donate!
+Instead of requiring you to pay to unlock typical (and annoying) "license expired" pop-ups and making this only available through the Mac App Store -- I made it free; so please donate!

 **[Donate Now][donate-now]**

 ## Background

-`frappe` binds the OS X shortcut `cmd+shift+r` to shake all of your connected Android devices over `adb`.
+Frappé binds the OS X shortcut `cmd+shift+r` to shake all of your connected Android devices over `adb`.

 It's a replacement for something like `adb shell input keyevent 82`.

 Due bugs in OS X, you cannot create a custom AppleScript command to do this and bind it with Keyboard Shortcuts.

-More importantly, `frappe` will shake all your devices for you accurately using `adb` directly (e.g. no more typing `-s device-id`)!
+More importantly, Frappé will shake all your devices for you accurately using `adb` directly (e.g. no more typing `-s device-id`)!

 ## Endpoints